Staff / Board

 A.S., Management and Marketing, Napa Valley College

-Theresa has 20 years combined experience in both private and non-profit small businesses management.
+Theresa has over 30 years combined experience in both private and non-profit small businesses management.
 Her specialties include project management, human resources, and program development as well as process improvement.
-Theresa is a true Napkin, born and raised in Napa.
+Theresa is a true Napa native, born and raised in Napa.
 She holds an Associate of Science degree from the Napa Valley College, with a concentration in business management and marketing.

 B.S., Nutritional Science, Georgia State University

 Kimberly is a development professional and entrepreneurial leader with over 20 years of experience in fundraising, management, sales and marketing, corporate partnerships, strategic planning and event production.
 Kimberly is responsible for the oversight, strategic planning and management of the Development team and programs.
 Prior to joining the Land Trust, she was co-founder and VP Marketing of an environmental consulting business based in CA.

 Megan has been leading diverse groups of students and volunteers in community-based ecological restoration projects since 2004, working with non-profit organizations in the SF Bay Area, Southern California, and the Pacific Northwest.
 She was an Americorps member with EarthCorps in Seattle in 2004, and has since worked with local bay area organizations such as Save the Bay and Merritt College’s Environmental Management and Technology Program.
 Prior to joining the Land Trust, she served four years as the Restoration and Nursery Manager for the Friends of Sausal Creek in Oakland.

 B.A., Environmental Studies, University of California, Santa Barbara; M.S., Wildlife Biology, Cal Poly Humboldt